-It is thought to be the earliest representative of Ediacaran fauna, a collective term for fossilized soft-bodied organisms that used to exist since 635 million years ago.
+It is thought to be the earliest representative of Ediacaran fauna, a collective term for fossilized soft-bodied organisms that have existed since 635 million years ago.

-Recently, a team of researchers has found another unique fossil in this group of organisms – Cavaesphaera:
+Recently, a team of researchers have found another unique fossil in this group of organisms – Cavaesphaera: